One of the keys to being a successful dog owner is determining which breed of dog matches your life and going along with it.

 Keeping tabs on other dog owners and telling them that this breed is on your list may earn you a break.

 While on the hunt for this breed, it is best to be deliberate, persistent and selective, which should eventually produce good results if you are willing to be patient.

-In the end, the chasing down a good deal can be well worth it in the end.
+In the end, chasing down a good deal can be well worth it.

 3 Little-Known Facts about Black and Tan Coonoodle Puppies